Sassoon Eskell: Creation of Post WWI Iraq

-In 1920, after the end of the First World War, Sassoon returned to Baghdad from Istanbul and was appointed Minister of Finance in the first Iraqi government, a new provisional government under the premiership of Abd Al-Rahman Al-Naqib.
+In 1920, after the end of the First World War, Sassoon returned to Baghdad from Istanbul and was appointed Minister of Finance in the first Iraqi government, a new provisional government under the premiership of Abd al-Rahman al-Naqib.
 The importance of his role was what was to make or break the new constitution of Iraq.
 The details of this were highlighted by Gertrude Bell when she recounted the circumstances regarding the establishment of Iraq's new government.

 To reach a final conclusion on the choice for ruler Winston Churchill, then British colonial secretary, summoned a small group of Orientalists to Egypt for the famous Cairo Conference of March 1921.
-The British Empire's best minds on the Middle East would determine the fate of Mesopotamia, Transjordan and Palestine.
+The British Empire's best minds on the Middle East would determine the fate of Mesopotamia, Transjordan, and Palestine.
 Churchill's objectives were to save money by reducing Britain's overseas military presence; find a way to maintain political control over Britain's mandate areas as identified in the Sykes-Picot Agreement; protect what was then suspected to be substantial oil reserves in Iraq; and lastly preserve an open trade route to India, the Crown Jewel of the empire.
-Representing the Iraqis, two members of the council were picked to join the delegation: Sassoon Eskell and Jafar Pasha al-Askari; with the disliked Syed Talib left behind.
-It was at this conference, with Sassoon's and Jafar Pasha's approval that Emir Faisal was chosen for the throne of Iraq.
+Representing the Iraqis, two members of the council were picked to join the delegation: Sassoon Eskell and Ja'far Pasha al-Askari; with the disliked Talib al-Naqib left behind.
+It was at this conference, with Sassoon's and Ja'far Pasha's approval that Emir Faisal was chosen for the throne of Iraq.